keepworks/caterpillar-ruby/README.md

 Caterpillar.create(source: content, grayscale: true, no_images: true)
 ```

-You can also create test PDF documents by calling (header and footer options donot work in test mode.):
+You can also create test PDF documents by calling (header and footer options donot work in test mode):

 ```
 Caterpillar.create(source: content, test: true)